-Premises liability laws in California hold property owners responsible for maintaining safe conditions on their premises.
+Premises liability laws in San Diego and throughout California hold property owners responsible for maintaining safe conditions on their premises.
 When they fail to do so, and someone gets hurt as a result, the injured party may be entitled to compensation.

 At Hulburt Law Firm, we are dedicated to seeking justice for those harmed due to unsafe conditions.
 Below, we’ll break down premises liability laws, the responsibilities of property owners, and what you should do if you’ve been injured.